k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 In addition, you can look at the "Deployment Status" in the bottom status bar to see whether all LUs are deployed.
 When hovering over it with the mouse, a tooltip appears, hinting you which LUs are not deployed.

-In the below illustration shows the project tree, where except "Web Services" all other LUs appear with a green circle, meaning that they are deployed.
-Similar indication exists in the bottom status bar.
+The below illustration shows the project tree, where all LUs, except "Web Services", appear with a green circle, indicating that they are deployed.
+A similar indication exists in the bottom status bar.

 ![](images/16_2_web_deploy_status_bar.png)